-Belgrade-born artist living and working in London Misha works across several mediums, from sculpture to painting and crypto art.
+Misha is a Belgrade-born artist living and working in London.
+She works across several mediums, from sculpture to painting and digital art.
 Characterised by vivid colour, optical movement and energetic visual cadences, Misha's visual work fuses a diverse repertoire of images and forms.
-She often features discarded shards of consumerism - unloved icons of disposability and careless consumption.

 Misha's work is often a symphonic abstraction.
 Her colourful, densely layered works are held in a state of tension between order and chaos, rational structure and spontaneity.
 She combines depth and surface relief, orchestrating bold contrasts of form, texture and space in her pictures.
 An intimate colour palette of bodily fluids - red, pink, white, black, yellow and brown - animate the writhing forms and the refracted memories of cartoonish cultural production.

 A cultural polymath, Misha is constantly engaged in observing society and it’s distortions of desire, lust and attitudes to the body.
 Traditional techniques have been studied and absorbed and although her work is partly conceptual, it's execution always reflects these hard won technical abilities.

 Misha’s work is always spirited, humorous and filled with joy.
 Her playful totemic sculptures, reflect a kind of prism which defines a new form of appropriation and reference-making.

 In her most recent work, Misha’s unique aesthetics absorbs a network of influences which centres around the primitive and mythology.
 These are anthropomorphic creations that exude warmth and humour and are a nod to Miro, Picasso, David Smith, Louise Bourgeois and Noguchi.
 Her work relates to the human condition and our connection with the natural world and ourselves.
 At the same time, it offers optimism in the face of contemporary absurdity.